 As defined under Title 5, Chapter 22 of the Texas penal code, assault is a crime that occurs when a person intentionally, knowingly, or recklessly causes bodily injury to another; threatens them in a way that would cause the other person to fear for their safety; or has physical contact with another person in a way that would reasonably be considered offensive or provocative.

-Assault, sexual assault, aggravated assault and aggravated sexual assault are some of the charges that fall under this category.
-Deadly conduct – such as brandishing a loaded weapon in public – is also considered to be assault.
+Simple assault, sexual assault, aggravated assault and aggravated sexual assault are some of the charges that fall under this category.
+In addition, deadly conduct is considered to be assault.
+An example is brandishing a loaded weapon in public.

 Penalties for a second degree felony conviction in Texas can result in a prison sentence of between 2 and 20 years and fines up to $10,000.
 A conviction for a first degree felony conviction can get you 5 to 99 years or life in prison and up to $10,000 in fines.